prebid/prebid.github.io/dev-docs/modules/userId.md

 ### Quantcast ID

-Quantcast ID enables publishers that use Quantcast Measure tag to uniquely identify their clients within Quantcast's extensive publisher network without relying on third party cookies.
+Quantcast User ID submodule makes a Quantcast first party cookie available in the bid request.
+The first party cookie in the bidstream allows Quantcast to more accurately bid on publishers’ inventory without third party cookies.
 The Quantcast User ID submodule makes the existing Quantcast first party cookie available in the bid request.
 The first party cookie allows Quantcast to correlate the bid request with Quantcast's Measure dataset.